 Then you’ll remove the chicken and let it rest for a few minutes.
 Why rest?
 So it retains its juices and stays… well, juicy.

 While the chicken rests… you’ll toss some of my magic onion masala and some potatoes into the instant pot with the chicken drippings and cook for 4 more minutes.
 The result?
 A tandoori spiced potato curry that might just be the best potato curry you’ve ever had in your entire life.

 Cooking Whole Chicken in an Instant Pot vs. Oven:

 Is pressure cooking chicken better than roasting chicken in an oven?
 Yes, pressure cooking results in a tastier chicken (cue: bickering).

 Here’s the thing.
-The oven can dry out breast meat.
+The oven can dry out the breast meat.
 You also have to watch the chicken more carefully, tent the meat, make sure the wings don’t burn.
-Oven roasted chicken is just a little more high maintenance.
+Oven-roasted chicken is just a little more high maintenance.
 The instant pot is fuss-free.
 Pressure cooking a whole chicken somehow results in perfectly cooked white and dark meat.

 Just trust the instant pot.
 And trust me.